dam5s/cyclic_dependency_checks/README.md

  * `--path` or `-p` for the path to the module that is checked, path should be a folder containing a `pubspec.yaml`, defaults to current working directory.
+ * `--mono-repo` or `-m` as an alternative to path, use the path to your Melos based mono-repo to run against all its components.
  * `--max-depth` or `-d` to limit the depth of the check, defaults to no max depth.